 What is the difference between depreciation and amortization?

 Amortization is similar to depreciation.
 Depreciation is used to spread the cost of long-term assets out over their lifespans.
 Like amortization, you can write off an expense over a longer time period to reduce your taxable income.
 However, there is a key difference in amortization vs. depreciation.

 The difference between amortization and depreciation is that depreciation is used on tangible assets.
 Tangible assets are physical items that can be seen and touched.
 For example, vehicles, buildings, and equipment are tangible assets that you can depreciate.

 You must use depreciation to allocate the cost of tangible items over time.
 You cannot amortize a tangible asset.
 Likewise, you must use amortization to spread the cost of an intangible asset out in your books.

 Need a simple way to keep track of your small business expenses?
-Patriot’s online accounting software is easy-to-use and made for the non-accountant.
-We offer free, U.S.-based support.
+Patriot’s online accounting software is easy-to-use and made for small business owners and their accountants.
+We offer free, USA-based support.
 Try it for free today.